Adapting Cyber Incident Response Plans for the Remote Workforce

 - Consider how to get selected remote workers back online as quickly as possible (if required).

-Preparation, planning, and conducting cybersecurity tabletop exercises — both technical exercises and those involving senior management — will go a long way in helping your organization tap into the benefits of your remote workforce while being prepared to efficiently and effectively deal with cyber incidents.
+Preparation, planning, and conducting cybersecurity tabletop exercises — both technical exercises and those involving senior management — will go a long way in helping your organisation tap into the benefits of your remote workforce while being prepared to efficiently and effectively deal with cyber incidents.